codebyrasika/code_demo/README.md

 # code_demo
-this is mu first git repository
+this is my first git repository